irmen/Pyro5/docs/source/intro.rst

 - batched invocations for greatly enhanced performance of many calls on the same object.
 - remote iterator on-demand item streaming avoids having to create large collections upfront and transfer them as a whole.
 - you can define timeouts on network communications to prevent a call blocking forever if there's something wrong.
-- asynchronous invocations if you want to get the results 'at some later moment in time'.
-Pyro will take care of gathering the result values in the background.
 - remote exceptions will be raised in the caller, as if they were local.
 You can extract detailed remote traceback information.
 - http gateway available for clients wanting to use http+json (such as browser scripts).
-- stable network communication code that works reliably on many platforms.
+- stable network communication code that has worked reliably on many platforms for over a decade.
 - can hook onto existing sockets created for instance with socketpair() to communicate efficiently between threads or sub-processes.
-- possibility to use Pyro's own event loop, or integrate it into your own (or third party) event loop.
+- possibility to integrate Pyro's event loop into your own (or third party) event loop.
 - three different possible instance modes for your remote objects (singleton, one per session, one per call).
 - many simple examples included to show various features and techniques.
 - large amount of unit tests and high test coverage.
-- reliable and established: built upon more than 15 years of existing Pyro history, with ongoing support and development.
+- reliable and established: built upon more than 20 years of existing Pyro history, with ongoing support and development.

-.. index:: history

-Pyro's history
-^^^^^^^^^^^^^^
-I started working on the first Pyro version in 1998, when remote method invocation technology such as Java's RMI and CORBA were quite popular.
-I wanted something like that in Python and there was nothing available, so I decided to write my own.
-Over the years it slowly gained features till it reached version 3.10 or so.
-At that point it was clear that the code base had become quite ancient and couldn't reliably support any new features, so Pyro4 was born in early 2010, written from scratch.

-``Pyro`` is the package name of the old and no longer supported 3.x version of Pyro.
-``Pyro4`` is the package name of the current version.
-Its concepts are similar to Pyro 3.x but it is not backwards compatible.
-To avoid conflicts, this version has a different package name.

-If you're somehow still interested in the old version, here is `its git repo <https://github.com/irmen/Pyro3>`_ and it is also still `available on PyPi <http://pypi.python.org/pypi/Pyro/>`_ -- but don't use it unless you really have to.

 .. index:: usage